logburn/Sabi/README.md

  1. "hide" the encryption for ease of use
  2. a beautiful user interface
  3. modular design for encryption so it can be changed later
- 4. "minimum centralization" - information only stored on server as midpoint
+ 4. "Minimum Viable Centralization" - information only stored on server as midpoint for stability

 ## Planned features
 #### Text chat